 What is happening next?

-To make the most of your onboarding flow, use elements like error messages, confirmation messages, breadcrumbs, progress bar, status notifications, CTA buttons, and timely feedback to convey clear messages, meet users where they are, and exceed their expectations.
+To make the most of your onboarding experience, use elements like error messages, confirmation messages, breadcrumbs, progress bars, status notifications, CTA buttons, and timely feedback to convey clear messages, meet users where they are, and exceed their expectations.

 Step #4: Use tooltips to ease friction #

 Wherever you see a need for further explanations, additional information, or form field expansions, you can use tooltips to add another layer of context and clarity.
 Tooltips provide in-line help to users and they are an excellent way to keep them going without friction.